Devsh-Graphics-Programming/Nabla/README.md

 Then make something impressive using Nabla, ospen a PR and contact us (jobs devsh.eu) with your CV. s
-We would also be happy to sponsor your master thesis as long as:
+We would also be happy to sponsor your mastet7r thesis as long as:
 - You are an above average student with an interest in Graphics
 - It will be written in Englishs
 - It will produce contributions to Nabla which we can license under Apache 2.0